-- demonstrate their knowledge and understanding of essential facts, concepts, theories and principles pertaining to network engineering; - demonstrate some knowledge of current technology, applications and techniques as taught; - read, use and create simple descriptions in words, software and programming concepts, and use these in the description and analysis of simple systems; - analyse simple real-world problems and synthesise appropriate solutions using given engineering techniques;

-- given prescribed methods, design, implement, debug and test programs in high-level language, computer networks and security in computer networks; - work on structured group tasks, given direction and guidance, collaborating in the production of practical products and documentation; - communicate technical information correctly, by means of presentations, written reports, appropriate diagrams and discussion; - gather and assimilate information as directed and apply it as instructed; - manage their learning as directed, keeping to set deadlines.
+- demonstrate understanding of basic computer systems; - demonstrate some knowledge of current technology, applications and techniques as taught. - read, use and create simple descriptions in words, mathematics or diagrams of electronic, software and mathematical concepts, and use these in the description and analysis of simple systems; - analyse simple real-world problems and synthesise appropriate solutions using given engineering techniques; - given prescribed methods, design, implement, debug and test, simple programs in high-level and low-level languages; - work on structured group tasks, given direction and guidance, collaborating in the production of practical products and documentation; - communicate technical information correctly, by means of presentations, written reports, appropriate diagrams and discussion; - gather and assimilate information as directed and apply it as instructed; - manage their learning as directed, keeping to set deadlines.

-Level 5: students will be able to:
+level 5: students will be able to:

-- demonstrate understanding of network topology governing the operation of computer networks; - demonstrate an awareness of the industrial and social context of network engineering; - demonstrate knowledge of current technology, applications and techniques; - read, use and create simple descriptions in words, software and programming concepts, and use these in the description and analysis of simple systems and interfacing of systems; - analyse given real-world requirements and synthesise appropriate solutions from standard engineering techniques; - analyse and develop programs to interface with existing software and utilise (network) system resources - approach an engineering problem in a disciplined fashion, making decisions with support and assistance; - work on structured group tasks, collaborating in the production of complex practical products and documentation; - communicate complex technical information succinctly and accurately, by means of presentations, written reports, appropriate diagrams and discussion; - gather and assimilate information with some guidance and apply it appropriately; - manage project work, sticking to given timetables and structure.
+- demonstrate understanding of mathematical laws governing the operation of computer communication and networks systems; - demonstrate an awareness of the industrial and social context of computer system engineering; - demonstrate knowledge of current technology, applications and techniques. - read, use and create descriptions in words, mathematics or diagrams of hardware and software, and use these in the description, analysis and interfacing of systems; - analyse given real-world requirements and synthesise appropriate solutions from standard engineering techniques; - selecting from well-defined methods, design, implement, debug and test digital circuits, computer networks and programs in high-level and low-level languages; - approach an engineering problem in a disciplined fashion, making decisions with support and assistance. - work on structured group tasks, collaborating in the production of complex practical products and documentation; - communicate complex technical information succinctly and accurately, by means of presentations, written reports, appropriate diagrams and discussion; - gather and assimilate information with some guidance and apply it appropriately; manage project work, sticking to given timetables and structure.